-Are primarily responsible for ensuring that the systems that support the delivery of care are well designed and perform effectively.
-Where managers are not owners, they advise and inform the owners/ governing body, and operate the service within the agreed strategic and policy parameters.
+Are primarily responsible for ensuring the systems that support the delivery of care are well designed and perform effectively.
+Where managers are not owners of the Service, they advise and inform the owners/governing body, and operate the Service within the agreed strategic and policy parameters.